The Kenneth C. Griffin Department of Economics

 Questions pertaining to admissions and aid should be directed to ssd-admissions@uchicago.edu.

-All applicants are required to submit scores from the Graduate Record Examination (GRE), General Test.
+All applicants are required to submit scores from the Graduate Record Examination (GRE) General Test.
 Foreign applicants whose native language is not English must provide evidence of English proficiency by submitting scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 The current University minimum score requirements are provided with the application.

 The Committee on Admissions takes account of a wide range of factors to evaluate each applicant: the previous educational record, letters of recommendation, writing sample, previous research experience, the applicant’s scores on the GRE (General Test) and the TOEFL or IELTS, the compatibility of the applicant’s research interests with the program strengths in the department, and any special factors that the applicant may bring to the committee’s attention.
 The committee evaluates each applicant on the basis of all material available; no arbitrary cut-offs in terms of a student’s grade point average or test scores are used.
 Applications must be complete for the January review, including scores from the GRE and TOEFL or IELTS if appropriate.
 These exams should be taken no later than November 1.
-In deciding when to register for the exams, applicants should particularly note our yearly cycle in order to assure that their applications receive full consideration.
+In deciding when to register for the exams, applicants should particularly note our yearly cycle to assure that their applications receive full consideration.

 The program of study for the Ph.D. degree in Economics includes courses and comprehensive examinations in the three “Core” subjects of Price Theory; the Theory of Income, Employment, and the Price Level; and Quantitative Methods.
 In addition to the Core, Ph.D. requirements include the demonstration of competence in two Specialized Fields of concentration, courses in three elective Fields for the General Distribution requirement, a Research Paper, the approval of a Thesis Proposal, and the completion of the Doctoral Thesis.